-• FINANCIAL AID ACADEMIC PLAN -This is the status assigned to: (1) students who were on "Financial Aid Probation," failed to meet SAP in the next 10-week payment period, appealed one final time and were approved or (2) students who were approved on "Financial Aid Probation" and were escalated to Academic Plan status because it was mathematically impossible to meet SAP requirements within one payment period.
+• FINANCIAL AID PROBATION WITH AN ACADEMIC PLAN (same criteria as Academic Plan) - This is the status assigned to: (1) students who were on "Financial Aid Probation," failed to meet SAP in the next 10-week payment period (term), appealed and the appeal was approved or (2) students whose appeal was approved and were placed on "Financial Aid Probation" and were escalated to Academic Plan status because it was mathematically impossible to meet SAP requirements within one payment period.
 Students in this category must follow an individually designed Academic Plan developed by the Program Dean or Lead Faculty to ensure achievement of satisfactory academic progress standards over an assigned period of time, which can be longer than one 10-week payment period, and which can extend the maximum timeframe beyond 150%, not to exceed one year.
-Students remain eligible for federal aid as long as the conditions of the Academic Plan are met.
+Students remain eligible for federal student financial aid as long as the conditions of the Academic Plan are met.
 If a student does not meet the conditions of the Academic Plan, the student will be terminated from the program.
-No further appeals will be accepted.
+No further appeals will be permitted.

-STUDENT FINANCIAL AID APPEALS
+STUDENT APPEALS

-Students who lose federal financial aid eligibility due to a violation of the qualitative and/or quantitative standards during the Financial Aid Warning period may appeal to regain their Title IV eligibility.
+Students who fail to meet the SAP requirements during the SAP Warning/Financial Aid Warning period may appeal their disqualification status.
 Students may do so by submitting a written appeal with supporting documentation to the Program Dean or Lead Faculty.
 The student's appeal must be received on or before the close of business on Thursday of the second week of the new term.
 The appeal should be on the basis of special circumstances, including (but not limited to) student injury or illness, the death of a relative, or other situations resulting in undue hardship on the student.
-If the appeal is approved, federal financial aid reinstatement is possible during a financial aid probation period.
+If the appeal is approved, the student is placed on SAP Probation or Financial Aid Probation status and may be required to comply with an individually designed academic plan as outlined above.
+Financial Aid students will have their federal student financial aid reinstated during a Financial Aid Probation period.
 All appeals MUST include a written statement to explain the circumstances of why the student failed to make SAP and what has changed in their situation that would enable them to again meet SAP standards.
-Approval and/or reinstatement of federal financial aid eligibility are not guaranteed.
+Approval of the appeal is not guaranteed.
 The Program Dean or Lead Faculty will evaluate the information submitted and the student's appeal will be approved or denied.
 The student will be notified of the results of the appeal.
 This decision is final.

-If the appeal is denied, the student is responsible for paying for his/her own educational costs until the student improves his/her academic record to meet the minimum standards of academic progress.
-Students who were denied due to maximum time frame are responsible for paying for their own educational costs for the remainder of their degree program.
+If the appeal is denied, a Financial Aid student is no longer eligible for federal student financial aid.
+The student is responsible for paying for his/her own educational costs until the student improves his/her academic record to meet the minimum standards of academic progress.
+Students who were denied due to maximum time frame are responsible for paying for their own educational costs for the remainder of their program.